Death toll from Somalia twin bombings climbs to 100

 In September, he urged citizens to stay away from areas controlled by jihadists, saying the armed forces and tribal militia were ratcheting up offensives against them.

-Al-Shabaab remains a potent force despite multinational efforts to degrade its leadership.
+Al-Shabaab remains a potent force despite multinational efforts to degrade its leadership and boost Somalia's own security services, with the AU trying to help them take over primary responsibility for the country's security by the end of 2024.

 Somalia has been mired in chaos since the fall of president Siad Barre's military regime in 1991.

-His ouster was followed by a civil war and the ascendancy of Al-Shabaab.
+His ousting was followed by a civil war and the ascendancy of Al-Shabaab.

 The conflict-wracked nation is considered one of the most vulnerable to climate change but is particularly ill-equipped to cope with the crisis as it battles the deadly Islamist insurgency.